LuaFurtado/guess-the-number-js/README.md

 The game challenges the player to guess a secret number, receiving feedback until the correct number is found.

 ---
+## 🌍 Language note

+The JavaScript code is written in **Portuguese**, following the original course structure and variable naming used during the learning process.

+---

 ## 🧠 What this project is about